stadium-software/progress-bar/Readme.md

 | 5. | Label | Next to "ProgressBarStepIcon" | ProgressBarStepLabel| progress-bar-step-label | Step number |

 ## Dynamic Progress Bar
+The dynamic version is created from a list of items in a script or event handler using Javascript only.
+This allows for dynamically generating a progress bar using a dataset from a database or API.

 ### Page Setup
 1. Drag a *Flexbox* control to a page and name it "ProgressBarContainer"